joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/25/obituaries/tony-bechara-painter-who-championed-latino-artists-dies-at-83.html

 **Levy is facing the biggest decision of his chairmanship - what to do with Postecoglou**\
 `Spurs have achieved glory and unity.
-So sacking the manager now might risk it all, hoping the grass is greener with a different manager`\
+So sacking Postecoglou now might risk it all, hoping the grass is greener with a different manager`\
 https://nytimes.com/athletic/6374056/2025/05/25/tottenham-postecoglou-levy-decision/

 **Florida Man Sentenced to 30 Days for Shooting and Poisoning Dolphins**\